 The monument to Confederate General G.T.
 Beauregard stood at the center of a busy traffic roundabout at the entrance to City Park.
 In the aftermath of the Charleston massacre of 2015, all symbols associated with the Confederacy faced renewed scrutiny and calls for their removal have become commonplace, as have public protests and anti-monument graffiti.
-What follows—below and in the images for this entry—is the story of this monument’s origins and the conflicts it has inspired among New Orleans citizens.
+What follows is the story of this monument’s origins and the conflicts it has inspired among New Orleans citizens.

 When Louisiana native General Pierre Gustave Toutant Beauregard, nicknamed the “Little Creole,” died February 20, 1893, in New Orleans, his passing marked the end of an era.
 Beauregard was the last survivor of the top Confederate military leaders.
 According to the obituary printed in the Times-Picayune, Beauregard was an ideal soldier and leader “by virtue of courage.”
 Beauregard commanded the attack at Fort Sumter, the shots of which marked the outbreak of the American Civil War.
 He fought in the First Manassas and at Shiloh, and he defended Charleston from Union occupation for two years.